zonemanager/zonemanager/README.md

 ZoneMaster relies on [Server Farmer](http://serverfarmer.org/basics.html) management framework and inherits very similar security implications:

 1. Central management server, called *farm manager*, has ssh root keys for **all** other managed servers, routers and DNS/DHCP services.
-Therefore, someone who has access to *farm manager*, can do literaly everything with your network, as well as with all networks, servers, domains etc. managed for your customers.
+Therefore, someone who has access to *farm manager*, can do literaly **everything** with your network, as well as with all networks, servers, domains etc. managed for your customers.

 2. Therefore, both Server Farmer and ZoneMaster are intentionally designed with one important functional limitation in mind: there can be only one *primary* administrator (who has access to *farm manager* and all ssh keys), and possibly unlimited number of other people with privileged access to particular managed servers/services.

+Such security model fits many software houses and IT outsourcing companies.
+But before starting your adventure with ZoneMaster and/or Server Farmer, consider first, if this security model is acceptable for you and your company.

 # How to contribute